Weyaaron/nvim-training/Readme.md

 The list of tasks is growing all the time, if you miss a particular one you may open a feature request :)

+# About stability

+This code-base may evolve to points where breaking changes will be made.
+As of 07-2024, I consider the userbase small enough to 'just do' them.
+This may change in the future, let me know with suggestions for best practices :)

+# For beginners

+Hi, welcome.
+Since this plugin is aimed at beginners, I will help out with any issues about getting started.
+Just message me over on aaronwey@posteo.de and I will help you out.
+Depending on the issue, your feedback may be used to improve the setup for everyone :)

 # In Action
 ![GIF](media/screencast.gif)